Dauniusha/JS-project/README.md

-# This is my JavaScript project, in the each branch u can find code of them.
+# This is my all JavaScript projects, in the each branch u can find code of them.